GabeScott/standard-works-vault/General Conference/1984 October - “If Thou Art Faithful”.md

 Said he to Emma, and to each of us:

-“A revelation I give unto you concerning my will; and if thou art faithful and walk in the paths of virtue before me, I will preserve thy life, and thou shalt receive an inheritance in Zion.”
-(D&C 25:2.)
+“A revelation I give unto you concerning my will; and if thou art faithful and walk in the paths of virtue before me, I will preserve thy life, and thou shalt receive an inheritance in Zion.” ([[D&C 25.2|D&C 25:2]].)

 “If thou art faithful and walk in the paths of virtue before me”—those words might become the theme of a very long sermon.
 I shall comment only briefly.